MarkHewitt76/ci-portfolio-project-one-html-css/README.md

 The website was deployed to GitHub pages.
 The steps to deploy are as follows:

-- In the GitHub repository, navigate to the Settings tab
+1. In the GitHub repository, navigate to the Settings tab

-- From the source section drop-down menu, select the Master Branch
+2. From the source section drop-down menu, select the Master Branch

-- Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+3. Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found [here](https://markhewitt76.github.io/ritual-effect/news.html).

 ### Forking the GitHub Repository

+By forking the GitHub Repository you can make a copy of the original repository on your GitHub account to view and/or make changes, without affecting the original repository, by using the following steps:

+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/MarkHewitt76/ritual-effect)

+2. At the top of the Repository, just above the "Settings" Button on the menu, click the "Fork" Button.

+3. You should now have a copy of the original repository in your GitHub account.

 ### Making a Local Clone

+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/MarkHewitt76/ritual-effect)

+2. Under the repository name, click "Clone or download".

+3. To clone the repository using HTTPS, under "Clone with HTTPS", copy the link.

+4. Open Git Bash

+5. Change the current working directory to the location where you want the cloned directory to be made.

+6. Type `git clone`, and then paste the URL you copied in Step 3.

+    e.g: `$ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY`

+7. Press Enter.
+Your local clone will be created.

+Click [here](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository#cloning-a-repository-to-github-desktop) for a more detailed explanation of the process.

 ## Credits
 ---